Learning Outcomes

 SDLT/LTT Compliance

-The buyer’s solicitor must submit the SDLT (or LTT in Wales) return and pay any tax due within 14 days of completion (30 days for LTT).
-The SDLT5 certificate (or LTT certificate) is required for registration.
+The buyer’s solicitor must submit the SDLT return (or LTT in Wales) and pay any tax due within 14 calendar days of completion for SDLT (30 days for LTT).
+Even if no tax is payable, a return is typically required and the certificate must still be obtained.
+HMRC issues the SDLT5 certificate (and the WRA issues the LTT certificate), which is mandatory for Land Registry applications.

 Key Term: SDLT5 certificate